Studying Your Department: Where to Start and How to Gather Data

 Productivity

-Unfortunately, productivity issues can be difficult to recognize unless they’re being addressed.
-To find out if your department might be under performing, take these two basic steps:
+Unfortunately, recognizing productivity issues can be difficult without addressing them.
+If your department might be under performing, take these two basic stepsSurgical instruments trays laying on a washer cart

 1. Look at the total number of trays completed vs the number of people in your department.